lingpy/calc-workflow/slides/slides.md

 --
 ## @head:"CALC workflows"
 ### @subhead:"From raw data to machine-readable data"
-We recommend *orthography Profiles* as a way to:
+We recommend *Orthography Profiles* as a way to:

 <ul>
 <li> convert arbitrary input data to IPA: </li>